drkvogel/retrasst/notes/big-list.md

     sample query-
-        gets src and dest boxes in one projectdb-only query - but not storage details, these can be looked up after and cached in a map for efficiency
+        gets src and dest boxes in one projectdb-only query - but not storage details, these can be looked up after and cached in a map for efficiency a sample retrieval can include boxes that do not have their current locations recorded export/edit/import? maybe
+    option of rejecting whole task

 restructure DataRow etc to be more like/same as nick's GridEntry